-13. Apart from the electoral law, the EAC has promulgated guidelines on election-related activities based on the principle of fairness and equality.
+- 13. Apart from the electoral law, the EAC has promulgated guidelines on election-related activities based on the principle of fairness and equality.
 However, the guidelines promulgated by the EAC are not legally binding.
 Any breaches of the guidelines will not constitute a legal offence.
-Where necessary, the EAC will issue public statements of censure in order to inform the electors and the general public of important matters that have occurred during the elections.
-An important application of the principle of fairness and equality is concerned with the utilisation of the public resources, for example:

-- (a) The guidelines prescribe a fair and equal system in allocating the designated spots for display of EAs on Government land, premises and roadways; - (b) Licensed radio and television stations as well as registered newspapers and magazines should uphold the fair and equal treatment principle in their treatment of the candidates;
+However, where necessary, the EAC will issue a public reprimand or censure in order to inform the electors and the general public of important matters that have occurred during the elections.
+An important application of the principle of fairness and equality is concerned with the utilisation of the public resources, for example: - (a) The guidelines prescribe a fair and equal system in allocating the designated spots for display of EAs on Government land, premises and roadways; - (b) Licensed radio and television stations as well as registered newspapers and magazines should uphold the fair and equal treatment principle in their treatment of the candidates; - (c) Building management organisations, owners' corporations and mutual aid residents' associations should observe the principle of fairness and equality in handling the requests of the candidates for the display of EAs and conducting electioneering activities in the common parts of the buildings under their management; and

-- (c) Building management organisations, owners' corporations and mutual aid residents' associations should observe the principle of fairness and equality in handling the requests of the candidates for the display of EAs and conducting electioneering activities in the common parts of the buildings under their management; and - (d) A candidate must not make use of any public resources for electioneering.
+(d) A candidate must not make use of any public resources for electioneering.

-The management organisations mentioned under (c) above should handle the applications from the candidates fairly and equally.
-If a management organisation decided to allow a particular candidate to conduct electioneering activities in the common parts of the buildings under its management, it should also allow other candidate(s) to do so (whether to make the same request is individual candidate's own choice).
-On the other hand, if it is decided to reject an application from a particular candidate, the same applications from other candidate(s) should also be rejected.
-However, this principle does not apply to election activities and EAs concerning private properties.
+The management organisations mentioned under (c) above should handle the applications from the candidate fairly and equally.
+If a management organisation decides to allow a particular candidate to conduct electioneering activities in the common parts of the buildings under its management, it should also allow other candidate(s) in the same geographical constituency ("GC")/functional constituency ("FC")/the Election Committee constituency ("ECC") to do so (if other candidate(s) make(s) the same request).
+On the contrary, if it is decided to reject an application from a particular candidate, the same applications (if any) from other candidate(s) in the same constituency should also be rejected.
+However, this principle does not apply to election activities and EA concerning private properties.

-14. It is noteworthy that, as Hong Kong is a pluralistic society with different sectors of people who may have different pursuits, whether a particular matter is fair or not will often have contrary views.
-Whereas it is ideal to achieve absolute fairness, but that is often not practicable.
-The bottom line is to guard against serious and material unfairness.

-15. The EAC will solemnly handle complaints against any breach of the principle of fairness and equality as set out in the electoral guidelines.
-Investigation must be based on factual evidence and be in accordance with the principle of procedural fairness.
-The parties concerned must be given the opportunity to make representations in defence.
-In the context of considering whether any conduct is unfair in the absence of contravention of the law, the EAC's decision could not be made lightly without careful consideration of all relevant matters and circumstances.
-Furthermore, while complaints are often made shortly before the polling day, the EAC cannot circumvent or compress the established procedure because of the time constraint so as to avoid any unfairness.
+- 14. It is noteworthy that Hong Kong is a pluralistic society with different sectors of people who may have different pursuits.
+There are often conflicting views on whether a particular matter is fair or not.
+Achieving absolute fairness is ideal, but that is not always feasible.
+The bottom line is to guard against serious and critical unfairness. - 15.
+The EAC will solemnly handle complaints against any breach of the principle of fairness and equality as set out in the electoral guidelines.
+Investigation must be based on factual evidence and be in accordance with the principle of procedural justice.
+The parties concerned must be given the opportunity to make representations in defence, and the EAC will make a decision after duly taking into account of all relevant matters and circumstances.
+If the conduct does not contravene any law, when considering whether the conduct concerned is unfair, the EAC would not make a judgement lightly without careful consideration of all relevant matters and circumstances.
+Furthermore, while complaints are often made shortly before the polling day, the EAC would not circumvent or compress the established procedure because of the time constraint so as to avoid any unfairness.